 Though we talk about door styles and trends, the main focus when purchasing a PVCu door or Composite door, is safety.
 Here at Bryant and Cairns we are always looking for the best resolutions and highest standards of product.

-With the NEW Ultion Lock system now fitted as standard to all of our Composite doors, you will sleep well knowing you have the best locking system available and ultimate means of stopping any intruder getting into your home.
+With our 3 Star locking system fitted as standard to all of our Composite doors, you will sleep well knowing you have the best locking system available and ultimate means of stopping any intruder getting into your home.

 The shocking statistics show that it would take an intruder no longer than 9 seconds to break through your standard front door lock.
-With its patented Lock-Down mode, the Ultion Lock offers unrivalled levels of security to keep your home and your family safe.
+Our 3 Star cylinder and locking system offers unrivalled levels of security to keep your home and your family safe.

 Standard PVCu doors are fitted with high-performance multipoint locking, ensuring your home will be warm and secure, keeping noise, draughts and unwanted visitors out!
 Though perhaps not as effective as the Ultion lock, they still offer a high level of security and paired with heavy duty hinges, can handle a serious level of force.

 Remember, that PVCu doors can also be fitted with Ultion locks if you want that added peace of mind.